Wigguno/Hexagen/README.md

 # Hexagen
 Hexagon grid generator for Dota 2 custom games

+Hexagen generates a radial hexagonal grid for you to use in your Dota 2 custom game.
+Using Hexagen, you are able to create a grid of any size, and easily perform iterations and pathfinding operations on it.
+Hexagen was originally developed to aid in a Settlers of Catan clone, and has evolved to be flexible enough for general use.

 Hexagen utilizes cube coordinates as presented by Amit Patel http://www.redblobgames.com/grids/hexagons/